-Listing a parent as unknown is acceptable in some situations, such as a doe from the sale barn being recorded as a Native on Appearance and the animal conforms to one of the breeds currently registered by the American Dairy Goat Association.
+Listing a parent as “unknown” is acceptable in some situations, such as a doe from the sale barn being recorded as a Native on Appearance and the animal conforms to one of the breeds currently registered by the American Dairy Goat Association.
 It is also acceptable if a doe has been exposed to multiple bucks of an ADGA accepted breed.
 It is not acceptable if any of the animals on the application is known to be another non-accepted breed.
 Non-accepted breeds would include, but not be limited to, genetics from Angora, Boer, Kiko, Myotonic, Pygmy, Spanish or Savannah.

-If a person writes “Unknown” on the Application for Registration or Recordation when they do know whom the parent is, they would be misrepresenting the pedigree.
-If you know who the parent is, you cannot honestly say that you don’t.
+If a person writes “Unknown” on the Application for Registration or Recordation when they know the parentage, they would be misrepresenting the pedigree.
 Any pedigree that is completed with incorrect information is invalid and subject to revocation by the Association if this information comes to our attention and is proven.

 With the recent ability to use DNA, it has become relatively easy for ADGA to use this technology to establish proof of parentage or proof that the listed parentage is not possible.
 This is very serious action and is necessary for the integrity of the ADGA Herd books.